c4-project/c4f/docs/conf/file/default.rst

     Specifies the machine to use for compilers that don't otherwise specify a machine.

-``simulator``
+``backend``
-    Specifies the simulator to use when no other simulator is given.
+    Specifies the backend to use when no other backend is given.